Biden inherits damaged economy, with signs of hope emerging

 The raging pandemic took a fresh toll on the economy over the holiday shopping season, with sales at retail stores falling for three months in a row.
 Sales at restaurants and bars tumbled 4.5% in December and collapsed by one-fifth for 2020 as a whole.

-There are early signs, though, that $600 checks for most Americans that were authorized in last month’s rescue aid package are beginning to boost spending.
+There are early signs, though, that the $600 checks for most Americans that were authorized in last month’s rescue aid package are beginning to boost spending.
 Economists at Bank of America said that spending on their debit and credit cards jumped 9.7% for the week that ended Jan.
 9 compared with a year earlier.
 That was up from a 2% year-over-year increase before the $600 payments.
 And the increase was particularly pronounced for those making below $50,000 a year, who spent 22% more, Bank of America said.

 HOUSING SIZZLES FOR THOSE WHO CAN AFFORD ONE

-Many Americans who have kept their jobs have capitalized on the new work-from-home culture, becoming first time homebuyers or moving into larger digs.
+Many Americans who have kept their jobs have capitalized on the new work-from-home culture, becoming first-time homebuyers or moving into larger digs.
 Builders broke ground in December on the most new homes since 2006.
 Home sales are running about 25% above year-ago levels.
 Four-fifths of construction jobs lost in the pandemic have returned, a much faster rebound than employment overall.

 The housing boost has also lifted home prices nationwide, though the gains have been uneven.
-An analysis by housing website Zillow has found that the number of cities with home prices of at least $1 million surged 17% in the year ending in November.
+An analysis by housing website Zillow has found that the number of cities with a median home price of at least $1 million surged 17% in the year ending in November.
 But nearly three-quarters of those gains occurred in subdivisions of nine large coastal metros, such as New York, Los Angeles and San Francisco.
-That trend has contributed to worsening wealth inequality since the pandemic began.
+That trend has likely contributed to worsening wealth inequality since the pandemic began.

 MANUFACTURING IS SPARED THE WORST, FOR ONCE